 - 1. This Regulation shall enter into force on the twentieth day after its publication in the Official Journal of the European Union. - 2.
 It shall apply from [five years after entry into force]. - 3.
-By way of derogation from paragraph 2 the following shall apply: - (a) Article 23(3) and Article 43(4) shall apply from [18 months after date of application referred to in paragraph 2];

-- (b) Articles 26 to 38 and Article 74 shall apply from [six months after entry into force].
+By way of derogation from paragraph 2 the following shall apply: - (a) Article 23(2) and (3) and Article 43(4) shall apply from [18 months after date of application referred to in paragraph 2]; - (b) Articles 26 to 38 and Article 74 shall apply from [six months after entry into force].
 Article 75 shall apply from [twelve months after entry into force].
-Article 78 shall apply from [six months prior to the date of application as referred to in paragraph 2].
-However, prior to [date of application as referred to in paragraph 2], the obligations on notified bodies emanating from the provisions in Articles 26 to 38 shall apply only to those bodies which submit an application for designation in accordance with Article 29 of this Regulation. - (c) For class D devices Article 22(4) shall apply one year after the date of application of this regulation.
+Article 78 shall apply from [thirty six months after prior to the date of application as referred to in paragraph 2 entry into force].
+However, prior to [date of application as referred to in paragraph 2], the obligations on notified bodies emanating from the provisions in Articles 26 to 38 shall apply only to those bodies which submit an application for notification designation in accordance with Article 29 of this Regulation. - (c) For class D devices Article 22(4) shall apply one year after the date of application of this regulation.
 For class B and class C devices Article 22(4) shall apply three years after the date of application of this regulation.
-For class A devices Article 22(4) shall apply five years after the date of application of this regulation. - Without prejudice to the obligations for the Commission in accordance with Article 27a (d) of Regulation [future Regulation on Medical devices] Article 22a(2), Article 22b(2), (3, second subparagraph) and (3a), Article 23a and 24, Article 30a(2, second sentence), Article 31(9, second subparagraph), Article 32(2), Article 33(5), Article 34(4, fourth and fifth indent), Articles 58c(2), 59 and 59a, Article 61(2b), (3) and (4, third subparagraph), Article 63a, Article 65(1c), (1f) and (2), Article 68(2) and (4), Article 71(2, last sentence), Article 73(4) and Chapter VI except Articles 47, 48, 48aa, 48b, 48ba, 48bb, 48bc, 50c, 48bd, 48be and 48c of this Regulation shall apply from [five years after entry into force], unless due to circumstances that could not reasonably have been foreseen when drafting the plan referred to in Article 27a(1) of Regulation [future Regulation on Medical devices] the European database referred to in Article 27 of that Regulation and the Electronic system on UDI referred to in Article 24a of that Regulation are not fully functional on [five years after entry into force] in which case they shall apply from six months after the publication of the notice referred to in Article 27a(3) of Regulation [future regulation on Medical devices]. - (e) The procedure set out in Article 56 shall, during a period of seven years following the date referred to in Article 90(2), apply only to the Member States concerned which have agreed to it.
+For class A devices Article 22(4) shall apply five years after the date of application of this regulation.

+- (d) Without prejudice to the obligations for the Commission in accordance with Article 27a of Regulation [future Regulation on Medical devices], 22 to 25, Article 22a(2), Article 22b(2), (3, second subparagraph) and (3a)50, Article 23a and 24, Article 30a(2, second sentence), Article 31(9, second subparagraph), Article 32(2), Article 33(5), Article 34(4, fourth and fifth indent), Chapter VI except Articles 47, 48, 48aa, 48b, 48ba, 48bb, 48bc, 50c, 48bd, 48be, 48c and 60aa, Chapter VII Articles 58c(2), 59 and 59a, Article 61(2b), (3) and (4, third subparagraph), 63, Article 63a, Article 65(1c), (1f) and (2), Article 68(2) and (4), Article 71(2, last sentence), Article 73(4) and Chapter VI except Articles 47, 48, 48aa, 48b, 48ba, 48bb, 48bc, 50c, 48bd, 48be and 48c of this Regulation shall apply from [five years after entry into force], unless due to circumstances that could not reasonably have been foreseen when drafting the plan referred to in Article 27a(1) of Regulation [future Regulation on Medical] devices] the European database referred to in Article 27 of that Regulation [future Regulation on Medical devices and the Electronic system on UDI referred to in Article 24a of that Regulation ifuture Regulation on Medical devices} are not fully functional on [five years after entry into force] in which case they shall apply from six months after the publication of the notice referred to in Article 27a(3) of Regulation [future regulation on Medical devices] but in any event no earlier than the period referred to in paragraph 2. - (e) The procedure set out in Article 56 shall, during a period of seven years following the date referred to in Article 90(2) [date of application], apply only to the Member States concerned which have agreed to it.
 After this period, this procedure shall apply to all Member States concerned by the submission of a single application by the sponsor.